VirusTotal/yara-x/site/content/docs/cli/commands.md

 names of the rules that matches each file, it prints the number the total number of rules matching each file.

+### --cpu-limit \<PERCENTAGE\>

+Limit the CPU usage of the scan (percentage from 1 to 99).

+This option dynamically restricts CPU utilization per scan thread to the specified percentage.
+The scanner achieves this by measuring the exact duration spent scanning each file and introducing a sleep delay before moving to the next file.

+This is useful for running background scan tasks on production servers or multi-user systems without saturating CPU capacity.

 ### --define <VAR=VALUE>

 Defines external variables.